 Overtime pay can be funded for personnel funded by the grant on a full-time basis, whose duties are consistent with the statewide drug strategy.
-Overtime pay may be approved through the original grant application.
+Overtime pay must be approved through the original grant application or a subsequent grant adjustment notice (GAN).